patrickfrey/mewa/doc/example_tutorial_language.md

 ## Description
 This is a very small subset of language1, only static structures and first class scalar types.

+ * No memory allocation, only scalar types, constant strings and static structures (named classes) as data types
  * Classes (no constructors, no destructors, no inheritance, only methods)
  * Free procedures and functions
  * Backend is LLVM IR